KristiGourlay/DocLaw/README.md

 # Summarization & Keywords

-I then used summarization and keywords to get the keywords of each case and the create a summary of each case.
-Initially I thought that these could be useful for clustering cases; but this was not as successful as the others models.
-However, I still used the keywords and summaries of each case in the output of the other models.
+I then used summarization and keywords to get the keywords of each case and to create a summary of each case.
+Initially I thought that these could be useful for clustering cases; but this approach was not as successful as the others models.
+However, I still used the keywords and summaries of each case in the output of the other models (as shown below).

 # Doc2Vec

-I then used Doc2Vec on the cleaned text corpus and was able to find vectors for each legal case that could then be used to find similar documents.
+I then used Doc2Vec on the cleaned corpus and was able to find vectors for each legal case that could then be used to find similar documents.
 For example, a user could write a sentence of the main facts of the case (a factum) and then use the Doc2Vec model to infer a vector for this query, and then find the most similar document vectors.

 <img src='static/images/d2v_vectors.png' alt='d2v'>